dovecot/documentation/docs/core/plugins/fts_flatcurve.md

 This plugin requires the [[plugin,fts]] to be activated and configured
 :::

-Enabling flatcurve is designed to be as easy as adding these lines:
+Enabling flatcurve is designed to be as easy as adding this to configuration:

 ```[dovecot.conf]
 mail_plugins = $mail_plugins fts fts_flatcurve